davidtwco/rfcs/text/0000-build-std.md

 **TODO:** show example output

-[`cargo miri`][cargo-miri] could be re-implemented using build-std to enable a `miri` profile and always rebuild.
+[`cargo miri`][cargo-miri] is not built into Cargo, it is shipped by miri, but is mentioned in Cargo's documentation.
+It could be re-implemented using build-std to enable a `miri` profile and always rebuild.
 The `miri` profile would be configured in the standard library's workspace, setting the flags/options necessary for `miri`.

 [`cargo pkgid`][cargo-pkgid] when passed `-p core` would print `builtin#core` as the source, likewise with `alloc` and `std`.